Therapy, Spirituality, and East Asian Imaginaries

 Ioannis Gaitanidis

-Ioannis Gaitanidis is Associate Professor at the Graduate School of Global and Transdisciplinary Studies, Chiba University (Japan).
-His research focusses on alternative therapies and contemporary religion in Japan.
-He has recently authored Spirituality and Alternativity in Contemporary Japan: Beyond Religion?
-(2022, Bloomsbury Advances in Religious Studies).
+Ioannis Gaitanidis is an Associate Professor at the Graduate School of Global and Transdisciplinary Studies, Chiba University (Japan).
+He is the author of Spirituality and Alternativity in Contemporary Japan: Beyond Religion?
+(2022).

 Luis Fernando Bernardi Junqueira

-Luis Fernando Bernardi Junqueira (PhD, University College London) is a Research Associate at the Centre for the Social History of Health & Healthcare, University of Strathclyde, Scotland.
-He is a global historian working on the intersection of science, medicine and religion in 19th- and 20th-century China, with extended interests in studies of esotericism, psychology and mental health in modern East Asia and South America.
-He has published extensively in Chinese, Portuguese and English (https://luisfbj.com/).
+Luis Fernando Bernardi Junqueira is a D. Kim Foundation Postdoctoral Fellow at the Department of History and Philosophy of Science, University of Cambridge.
+He is a global historian of science, medicine, and religion in China, with extended interests in the histories of psychology and alternative medicine in modern East Asia and South America.

 Avery Morrow

 Avery Morrow is a PhD candidate in Religious Studies at Brown University.
 His research broadly covers new religious movements and occultism in Japan from 1868 through the present day.
-He is currently preparing a book chapter on Shinto and hypnotism in the Meiji period.
+He is currently finishing a major research project on the integration of a popular faith healing movement into modern Shinto ideology.

 Sang-yun Han

-Sangyun Han is a PhD student at the Graduate School of International Cultural Studies, Tohoku University and a visiting research student at the Centre for History of Hermetic Philosophy and Related Currents, University of Amsterdam.
-Her research focuses on the history of modern Japanese religion, especially the relationship between the “Occult Boom” of the 1970s and Japanese esoteric Buddhism.
+Sangyun Han is a PhD candidate at the Graduate School of International Cultural Studies, Tohoku University.
+Her research focuses on the history of modern Japanese religion, especially the relationship between the ‘Occult Boom’ of the 1970s and Japanese esoteric Buddhism.
+She has recently published “Historicizing the (Oc)cultic Milieu: Mikky. in 1970s Japan” (Religious Studies in Japan volume 7, 2024).